-1. Choose a Platform & Domain Name
+1. Select a Platform and Domain Name

 For content heavy websites, you’ll want to consider WordPress, the most popular content management system on the market.
 It offers robust features and publishing capabilities and is popular with many designers, making it easy to find someone to build your website for you, if you so desire.